lucareggio/lucareggio.github.io/_pages/WSV.md

 <br>

-This is an international workshop to celebrate the publication of the volume [Samson Abramsky on Logic and Structure in Computer Science and Beyond](https://link.springer.com/book/10.1007/978-3-031-24117-8), published in the Springer series _"Outstanding Contributions to Logic"_.
+This is a workshop to celebrate the publication of the volume [Samson Abramsky on Logic and Structure in Computer Science and Beyond](https://link.springer.com/book/10.1007/978-3-031-24117-8), published in the Springer series _"Outstanding Contributions to Logic"_.
 It will take place from September 18th to September 20th 2023 at [University College London](https://www.ucl.ac.uk/).

 <br>
 <b>Programme</b> <br />